wearsnomask/utdr-guess-who/README.md

 ### Adding it to the game

-To be able to add any character sets to the game, fork this project, and set it up to be served publicly via GitHub Pages, using the option to deploy via a workflow (using the existing "static.yml" workflow).
+To be able to add any character sets to the game, fork this project, and set it up to be served publicly via GitHub Pages, using the option to deploy via a workflow (using the existing "static.yml" workflow - note that this workflow includes an extra step in it to run a script and set up some needed files).
 If you aren't familiar with using GitHub Pages, a good tutorial on using it is provided by The Odin Project here: https://www.theodinproject.com/lessons/foundations-recipes#viewing-your-project-on-the-web.
 Or if all of this working with a repo is something you aren't familiar with, other tutorials on this site can help you with that too.

 Then, edit the repo by adding in a folder with your character set in the "public/character-sets" folder.
 The name of the folder will be used exactly as it for the name of the character set.
 If you want (but you probably don't need to worry about this), you can add an index before the name of the character set in the folder to affect how it's sorted when the options are given to the player, e.g. folders named `1-Undertale` and `2-Deltarune` will put the Undertale character set first, whereas without the indices it would sort alphabetically with Deltarune first.